mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * by default line numbers are on
 * change by setting "editor.lineNumbers" in user settings
 * valid values are "on", "off", and "relative"
+* to toggle this or any setting, see the "Settings Cycler extension" section

 ## Markdown